haziz09/wiim-now-playing/README.md

 4. Use ``cd wiim-now-playing`` to move into the newly created folder.
 5. Use ``npm install`` to get all of the dependencies and prepare for launch.
    *Tend to any errors!
 If anything pops up you could try the next step, but it is probably best to fix any beforehand.*
+   *Please note that npm install may warn you about vulnerabilities and prompt you to run 'npm audit fix --force'.
+Please don't, as this will break functionality.
+The issue is related to a package that another package is using.
+If you don't run this app on a public machine, but on your home network, you will be fine...*
 6. Start the server with ``node server/index.js``.
 It should tell you where the server is running.
   Copy-paste this url into your browser.
 Enjoy!
 7. Note: If the previous command crashes out, your system most probably does not allow running the server on http port 80.
    This could be the case if you already have a webserver already running there.
    Open up server/index.js in your favorite text editor and edit the value in ``const port = 80;``.
 Try ports 8000, 8080, 5000 or 3000 untill it no longer complains.

+## 'I want to run it stand-alone on a Raspberry Pi (with touchscreen)'

+If you want to run the wiim-now-playing on a Raspberry Pi, with a touchscreen,
+please read the installation instructions in [Raspberry Pi Setup - with touchscreen](docs/RPi-Setup.md)

+The application can also be run headless, i.e. without a monitor, on a Raspberry Pi, Intel NUC, whatever old hardware you have lying around...
+Then point a browser on another device, i.e. a TV, to the server and see what's playing.
+For instructions see running a [Raspberry Pi - headless](docs/RPi-Headless.md)

 ## "I want to use docker!"